Dormant Bank Account & What It Means for Your Business

 - Plan for what happens to accounts if the company dissolves: One of the most common ways business bank accounts become dormant is when companies become dormant.
 When drawing up a business plan and organization documents, detail what happens to bank accounts in the event of business failure.

-- Choose an account with online and app access: Almost every business bank account has an app or at least online access.
-Use that to keep track of your accounts and be mindful of accounts that are not used regularly.
+- Open business bank account with online/app access: Almost every business bank account has an app or at least online access.
+Use that to keep track of your accounts and be mindful of accounts that aren’t used regularly.
+Bank of America is an excellent choice thanks to excellent online and app access to your accounts.

 - Close unneeded accounts, especially if you’re being charged to keep them: Don’t keep accounts you don’t need, especially if there are monthly fees.
 You don’t want a situation when an account becomes overdrawn due to fees.
 If the money is earning you interest, keep it, but make sure you have regular transactions on the account.